 And, think, you’ll only need to look great from the waist up!
 Elastic waist pants to accommodate the extra cupcake, please.
 So steam the wrinkles out of that gorgeous blouse, paint your fingernails, and style your hair!
 When you know you look great, you feel great!

 How to Host a Virtual Tea Party In 6-Steps

 - Choose a time and invite your friends.

 - Get set up on Zoom (you’re gonna love this step-by-step guide!)

 - Pick your tea

 1. Organize the guest list

 When you have an in-person tea party, you’re limited by the physical boundaries to accommodate the number of guests.
-How big is the table, the room size, number of chairs, and so on.
+For example, how big is the table, the room size, number of chairs, and so on?